Meetings - 2020/2021

 Chris is a qualified accountant and internal auditor, working as the Head of Audit at the County Council.
 He passionately promotes robust governance, risk management and control as a sound basis for effective service delivery.
 He lives locally and has one son attending primary school.

-The Headteacher, Miss Caitlin Macrae, also serves on the governing body
+The Headteacher, Ms Lucy Miles, also serves on the governing body

 Philip Hobbs - 2019 - 2023